LukeDowell/java-for-prime-students/README.md

 ## Why Java?
 Java has been one of the most popular languages for large scale enterprise solutions for a very long time.
-The JDK (the environment where Java code gets run) is very mature that comes with a lot of powerful tools.
+The JDK (the environment where Java code gets run) is very mature and it comes with a lot of powerful tools.
 Java code can execute on any machine that has Java installed and it is also the de facto language for writing Android apps.
 Good Java developers are eternally in demand and can be paid very well.
 In addition, libraries and tools are often